 How to get there: Take the Underground’s Northern Line to Archway or Highgate station.

-More traditionally garden-like is the Isabella Plantation, a 16-hectare gated zone inside Richmond Park, where flowers can grow without being molested by the deer.
-Great for picnics and children’s play, the Plantation is at its most colourful in late spring, when masses of rhododendrons and azaleas are in bloom.
+Traditional garden lovers will adore Isabella Plantation — a 16-hectare gated zone inside Richmond Park.
+Here, flowers can grow without being munched on by the deer.
+Great for picnics and children’s play, the Plantation is at its most colourful when masses of rhododendrons and azaleas bloom in late spring.

+The Richmond Riverside precinct offers a complete change of scene and plenty of dining options.
 From Richmond Bridge, there’s a lovely walk along the Thames Path.
 You’ll feel as if you’re in the countryside as you walk alongside meadows punctuated by the odd historic house.
 Six kilometres will bring you to Teddington Lock, which marks the end of the tidal Thames.
-If you’re up for a 13 km hike, you can walk all the way to Hampton Court Palace.
-Otherwise, just go as far as you want, before heading back to Richmond village for a meal or a drink.
+If you’re up for it, you can walk the 13 kilometres to Hampton Court Palace.

 How to get there: Take the Underground’s District Line to Richmond station.